uzielweb/JoomlaUpgradePack/README.md

 When done (after the failed upgrade), you can retry the migration checking the following options in Jupgrade configuration:ex

 *Original article: https://www.itopen.it/fixing-jupgrade-migrating-undefined-error-when-upgrading-joomla/*

+ JUPGRADE PRO Packages

+Install it in a Joomla 2.5 or 3.5 website and than get data from old 1.0, 1.5 and 2.5 websites.